dforesman/image_optimizer/README.md

 ##### Lossy JPEG optimization

 Pass an optional 'quality' parameter to target a specific JPG quality level (0-100), or pass -1 for lossless optimization.
-PNGs will ignore the quality setting

 ```ruby
 ImageOptimizer.new('path/to/file.jpg', 80).optimize